48-Year-Old Multics Operating System Resurrected

 Re: (Score:2)

 Wonder if my account still works?
-(Score:2)
+(Score:3)

 I had a Multics account way back - used it solve problem sets in Physical Chemistry.
 It would be cool to resurrect my account, but I don't remember the password.
 Is there a password reset function?